-Each state has laws and regulations governing how school buses must operate at railroad-highway crossings.
-It is important for you to understand and obey these state laws and regulations.
+Arizona state has laws and regulations governing how school buses must operate at railroad-highway crossings.
+It is important for you to understand and obey these laws and regulations.
 In general, school buses must stop at all crossings, and ensure it is safe before proceeding across the tracks.
-The specific procedures required in each state vary.